Article

 Carbon offsetting schemes, in which passengers pay for trees to be planted, are one widely available option.
 Private jet owners are also in a position to choose sustainable aviation fuel (SAF), which the industry says can cut carbon emissions by up to 80 per cent2.

-Part of Paul’s role in the private aviation industry is to consult with manufacturers on his clients’ behalf, ensuring that what has been promised on paper (including efficiency claims) is a reality.
-He has been impressed by innovations in recent years that make new aircraft more sustainable and less costly to run.
+Part of our lawyers' role in the private aviation industry is to consult with manufacturers on clients’ behalf, ensuring that what has been promised on paper (including efficiency claims) is a reality.
+There have been impressive innovations in recent years that make new aircraft more sustainable and less costly to run.
 Such models are also more likely to hold their value.

 “If you look at the history of aviation, it is a constant drive to get the next technological advancement,” says Toby Joy.
 “The first powered flight was in 1903, and within 70 years we had a supersonic airliner.
 Much development has come through privately owned, rather than state controlled, companies.”